kane04036/kane04036/README.md

 ### What I am insterested in
 - Swift
-- iOS Development
+- iOS
+- macOS
-- UX design
+- UXUI design